Royal-Botanic-Gardens-Victoria/VicMicrobiome/README.md

 In this repository you can find scripts, data and output to analyse microbial communities (fungi and bacteria) from soil samples using Illumina MiSeq.

-[`/bin`](hhttps://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin) contains bash and R scripts to denoise Illumina MiSeq 2x300 reads, generate OTUs, assign taxonomy and trophic mode (fungi), and analyze alpha and beta diversity.
+[`/bin`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin) contains bash and R scripts to denoise Illumina MiSeq 2x300 reads, generate OTUs, assign taxonomy and trophic mode (fungi), and analyze alpha and beta diversity.

 Program used:
 - [FastQC v0.11.9](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 - [MultiQC v1.13](https://multiqc.info/)

-[`/data`](hhttps://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/data) contains the data and metadata associated to the project, apart from large fastq files (raw data).
+[`/data`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/data) contains the data and metadata associated to the project, apart from large fastq files (raw data).

-[`/output`](hhttps://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/output) contains the results and figures generated from the scripts:
+[`/output`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/output) contains the results and figures generated from the scripts:
 - FastQC_reports: Read quality check for each locus

-[`report.md`](hhttps://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/report.md) details the advances of the projec, discuss the results and provide some suggestions for future studies.
+[`report.md`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/report.md) details the advances of the projec, discuss the results and provide suggestions for future studies.